 If you’re planning your first trip to New York City, you’re probably slightly overwhelmed.
 New York has been the subject of so many films and stories that you’re likely coming to it with a ton of preconceptions and a fair bit of trepidation.

-After reading this, be sure to head over to my 5 day NYC itinerary where I lay your whole trip out for you in detail, including boroughs most New York first timers never get to!
+After reading this, be sure to head over to either my one day in NYC itinerary for a short trip or my 5 day NYC itinerary for a longer trip.
+In these posts, I lay your whole trip out for you in detail, with all my local insight and love!

 Please feel free to ask any questions in the comments below, or suggest things I haven’t covered!

 New York Tips for Sidewalk Etiquette